This Day In Music: October 26

 October 26, 2013 ~ Alfred Orlando Johnson, commonly known as singer Al Johnson passed away ~ Not to be confused with Louisiana singer and pianist Al Johnson.
 Founder and lead singer of Unifics, known for a handful of late-1960s minor hits including The Court Of Love and The Beginning Of The End.
 Johnson later released several solo albums, collaborated with jazz and soul producer Norman Connors, co-wrote Deniece Williams's We Have Love For You, and worked with the Whispers in the 1990s ~ Johnson was born in 1948

-October 26, 2012 ~ Singer, songwriter, actress Natina Reed passed away in Duluth, Georgia, USA ~ Discovered by Lisa Left-Eye Lopes.
-Wrote for TLC.
-One third of R&B trio Blaque, alongside Brandi Williams and Shamari Fears, known for singles such as 808, Bring It To Me and I Do.
-Girlfriend of rapper Kurupt and mother to their son.
+October 26, 2012 ~ Singer, songwriter, actress Natina Reed, full name Natina Tiawana Reed, passed away in Duluth, Georgia, USA ~ Discovered by Lisa Left-Eye Lopes, who employed her as a writer for TLC.
+Under the guidance of Lopes, Reed formed the R&B trio Blaque with Brandi Williams and Shamari Fears.
+The group is known for a handful of late 1990s singles, 808 and Bring It All To Me both peaking in the Billboard Hot 100 top 10.
+Reed was the girlfriend of rapper Kurupt and mother to their son.
 Reed died after being hit by a car just shy of her 32nd birthday ~ Reed was born in 1980

-October 26, 2005 ~ Guitarist, singer, songwriter David Townsend, full name David Edward Townsend, passed away in Northridge, California, USA ~ Son of singer, producer, songwriter Ed Townsend.
+October 26, 2005 ~ Guitarist, singer David Townsend, full name David Edward Townsend, passed away in Northridge, California, USA ~ Son of singer, producer, songwriter Ed Townsend.
 Member of Port Authority.
-Staff songwriter at EMI, co-wrote songs for New Edition (Let's Be Friends), Gwen Guthrie, Sister Sledge (You're So Fine).
-Best known as Surface guitarist, co-founding member, known for songs such as Happy, Closer Than Friends, You Are My Everything featuring Regina Belle, Falling In Love, When Your Ex Wants You Back, Shower Me With Your Love, The First Time and Never Gonna Let You Down ~ Townsend was born in 1955
+Best known as co-founding member of Surface, the R&B band known for songs such as Happy, Closer Than Friends, You Are My Everything, Falling In Love, When Your Ex Wants You Back, Shower Me With Your Love, The First Time and Never Gonna Let You Down.
+Townsend also served as staff songwriter at EMI, co-writing songs for New Edition (Let's Be Friends), Gwen Guthrie, and Sister Sledge (You're So Fine) ~ Townsend was born in 1955

 October 26, 2003 ~ Roy Hartstein, commonly known as drummer, label founder Roy Harte, passed away in Burbank, California, USA ~ Leader and sideman.
 Co-founded Nocturne Records and Pacific Jazz Records.
 Worked mostly as a sideman, including with Bobby Sherwood, Billie Rogers, George Paxton, Ike Carpenter, Vido Musso, Ziggy Elman, Dave Pell, Les Brown, Nappy Lamare, Shorty Rogers, Randy Newman, Herb Geller, Laurindo Almeida, Herbie Harper, Bud Shank, Harry Babasin, Peggy Connely, the Mastersounds, Earl Grant, Frank Capp, Jackie Kelso, Jimmy Wyble, Arnold Ross, and Willie Nelson ~ Hartstein was born in 1924